 In 1900, the famous French writer of adventure stories Jules Verne published Seconde Patrie (‘Second Fatherland’) in two parts.
 Like many works at the end of his life, this adventure story was a revisiting of earlier work, though in this case not Verne's own.
 Seconde Patrie is a sequel to a well-known book by Johann David Wyss: Der schweizerische Robinson (‘The Swiss Family Robinson’).

 Wyss was a Swiss pastor, who wrote this Christian morality story disguised as an adventure novel to teach his four sons about family values, self-reliance and good husbandry.
-It tells of a shipwrecked Swiss family’s survival on an East Indian island.
-The family is not called Robinson, by the way; that’s a reference to the earlier, equally fictional Robinson Crusoë, probably still the most famous shipwrecked person this side of Lost.
+It tells of a shipwrecked Swiss family’s survival on an island in the Indian ocean.
+The family is not called Robinson, by the way; that’s a reference to the earlier, equally fictional Robinson Crusoë, probably still the most famous shipwreck, fictional or otherwise.

 The interior of New Switzerland is dominated by a single mountain top, the Pic Jean Zermatt (Mount John Zermatt).
 A small inset shows the Promised Land in greater detail:

 - Outside the mountain range, there is a Rivière orientale (East River), on the right bank of which there is a Tour arabe (Arab Tower).

 - An additional settlement in the north-west of the Promised Land is called Zukertop (Sugartop).

 - Further inland, a Lac des Cygnes (Swan Lake) is connected to the Rivière des Chacals (Jackal River) by a canal.